-Between 2000 and 2019 total domestic (territorial) greenhouse gas emissions (GHGEs) in the United Kingdom (UK) have fallen by 36.8%, and the decrease in per capita emissions is even larger (-44.3%), given the UK population growth over the same period (National Statistics, 2021).
-In absolute terms, this corresponds to a per capita reduction of 5.4 tonnes of carbon dioxide equivalent (CO2e) per year, a major achievement if one considers that in 2015 UK GHGEs accounted for 1.14% of global emissions (Crippa et al., 2019).
-UK carbon footprints estimates of total food and drink consumption also indicate a reduction in GHGEs between 2000 and 2017 (-24.4%, DEFRA, 2020).
-Per capita emissions from food and drink consumption were about 1.19 tonnes CO2e per year in 2017, or 12.7% of total consumption emissions.
-One key difference exists between territorial GHGEs and carbon footprints, as the former only accounts for domestic emissions (including those for exported goods), whereas the latter refers to estimates of emissions associated with UK food consumption, whatever the food origin.
-Regardless of the production or consumption perspective, the UK has been successful in reducing food-related GHGEs over the last two decades.
-Figure 1 shows per capita GHGE trends (indexed at 1990=100) for (a) total 19 emissions from human consumption (any good); (b) emissions from food and drink consumption; and (c) agriculture-related GHGEs.
+Between 2000 and 2019 total domestic (territorial) greenhouse gas emissions (GHGEs) in the United Kingdom (UK) have fallen by 36.8%, and the decrease 3 in per capita emissions is even larger (-44.3%), given the UK population growth over the same period (National Statistics, 2021).
+In absolute terms, this corresponds to a per capita reduction of 5.4 tonnes of carbon dioxide equivalent $(CO{2}e)$ per year, a major achievement if one considers that in 2015 UK GHGEs accounted for 1.14% of global emissions (Crippa et al., 2019).
+UK carbon footprints estimates of total food and drink consumption also indicate a reduction 9 in GHGEs between 2000 and 2017 (-24.4%, DEFRA, 2020).
+Per capita emis-10 sions from food and drink consumption were about 1.19 tonnes $CO{2}e$ per year 11 in 2017, or 12.7% of total consumption emissions.
+One key difference exists 12 between territorial GHGEs and carbon footprints, as the former only accounts 13 for domestic emissions (including those for exported goods), whereas the latter 14 refers to estimates of emissions associated with UK food consumption, what-15 ever the food origin.
+Regardless of the production or consumption perspective, 16 the UK has been successful in reducing food-related GHGEs over the last two 17 decades.
+18

+Figure 1 shows per capita GHGE trends (indexed at 1990=100) for (a) total emissions from human consumption (any good); (b) emissions from food and drink consumption; and (c) agriculture-related GHGEs.
 Estimates show that UK consumption-related GHGEs have declined faster for food and drinks, not only relative to the overall consumer basket, but also with respect to productionrelated agriculture GHGEs.
-On the other hand, the 2008 financial crisis has generated a steep decline in overall consumption-related emissions which was still ongoing in 2017, whereas the decline in food-related emissions has become slower after 2012.
+On the other hand, the 2008 financial crisis has generated a steep decline in overall consumption-related emissions which was still ongoing in 2017, whereas the decline in food-related emissions has become 1 slower after 2012.
 More specifically, total per capita consumption-related emissions have fallen by 23.3% between 2008 and 2017, against a decrease of 8% for food and drinks.
 Thus, a key question is whether there is still room for policies to further reduce emissions from food and drink consumption.
-Answering such question requires an exploration of the drivers of food and drink consumption.
+Answering such 5 question requires an exploration of the drivers of food and drink consumption.
+6 The present study aims at exploring the determinants of the changes in UK foodrelated GHGEs.
+More specifically, our goal is the decomposition of changes in 8 total food-related GHGEs into different components associated with evolving 9 consumer preferences, price dynamics, changes in household food budgets, and 10 demographic trends.
+The innovation in our approach lies in the explicit con-11 sideration of changes in consumer preferences.
+For the empirical analysis, our 12 study takes into account GHGEs from food and drink purchased in the UK over 13 the years between 2001 and 2015.

-Figure 1: Per capita consumption-driven GHGEs1 (total vs food and drinks) and agricultural production-driven GHGEs2: 1990-2017 UK trends (1990=100)
+Figure 1: Per capita consumption-driven GHGEs (total vs food and drinks) and agricultural production-driven GHGEs: 1990-2017 UK trends (1990=100)

-1 Department for Environment, Food & Rural Affairs (DEFRA, 2020)
+$^1$ Department for Environment, Food & Rural Affairs (DEFRA, 2020) $^2$ National Statistics (National Statistics, 2021)